How to Fulfill the Promise of Medi-Cal

 1. Create strong financial incentives for health plans to invest in improvement.

 Consider a scenario where a Medi-Cal managed care plan launches a program to provide housing supports and meal services to frail plan members, and as a result successfully reduces admissions to long-term care facilities.
 That investment in services not otherwise covered by Medi-Cal would have the effect of improving access and quality and lowering the cost of care.
 But under current rules, such savings would be subtracted from the amount that the health plan receives from the state in subsequent years, leaving the plan with less money — and a strong disincentive — to make improvements that we all want to see.

-In its initial Medi-Cal Healthier California for All draft, DHCS proposes creating a series of new incentives that aim to share both savings and risks for managed care plans as they take on new commitments to improve care.
+In its initial CalAIM draft, DHCS proposes creating a series of new incentives that aim to share both savings and risks for managed care plans as they take on new commitments to improve care.
 That’s a positive sign.
 In an ideal world, Medi-Cal would create financial carrots and sticks that hold plans accountable for improving the quality of care and health outcomes.
 If health plans are willing to make large-scale investments that lower costs while improving quality and access, DHCS should allow those plans to share in the savings.
 You can read about the kind of improvements managed care plans could make and sustain if they had the right incentives.

 2. Unleash the potential of community health centers.